 Derek G. Murray et al. [36] designed a timely dataflow system known as Naiad for executing data parallel and cyclic dataflow applications.
 It provides the high throughput for batch processing and low latency for stream processing.
 Also, it supports both iterative and incremental based computing approaches.
 It is embedded with a timely dataflow computation model which enhances dataflow computation with time-stamps and provides the base for an efficient, lightweight coordination mechanism.
 It provides the support for constructing various high-level programming models on top of Naiads lowlevel primitives which enable streaming data analysis, iterative machine learning and interactive graph mining.
 Leonardo Neumeyer et al. [37] designed an S4 (Simple Scalable Streaming System) model known as Yahoo S4 which is based on the MapReduce model for solving the real-world problems.
 It is implemented with data mining and machine learning algorithms.
-Microsofts TimeStream [38] is a distributed system which is specifically designed for continuous processing of low latency streams.
+Microsofts TimeStream [38] is a distributed system specifically designed for continuous processing of low latency streams.
 It is designed based on the MapReduce-style batch processing model.
-Also, it is embedded in an abstraction unit known as resilient substitution to handle the recovery of failure and dynamic reconfiguration according to the load.
+It has been embedded with a new abstraction called resilient substitution for handling the failure recovery and dynamic reconfiguration in response to the load.

 Dryad [39] is a distributed execution engine for achieving high performance and running coarse grain data parallel applications.
 Quincy scheduler [40] is integrated with Dryad that aims to target the task level scheduling in computing clusters.
 It converts the scheduling problem into a graph-based structure and handles the conflict between data locality and fairness.
-It encodes both the network structure and the tasks which are in waiting state and solved the scheduling problem using mincost flow solver.
+It encodes both the network structure and waiting tasks and solved it using the min-cost flow solver.
 In addition to that, it provides the support for more sophisticated scheduling policies but, sometimes it is not suitable for shorter workload type of jobs.
 Kay Ousterhout et al. [41] designed a stateless distributed scheduler named Sparrow which adapts the power of two balancing techniques [42] for parallel task scheduling.
 It supports both per job and per task-level constraints.
 It is implemented with two allocation policies such as strict priorities and weighted fair sharing.
 It supports various applications which can run on Hadoop and Spark platforms.
 The main challenge in Sparrow is balancing the load between the distributed schedulers and reducing the response time.
 Sparrow allows to distribute the workload of the resource but, it doesn't consider the availability of the resource while making scheduling decisions which may overload the resources.